 This mode sets the chip up for local playback of messages recorded earlier.
 The playback path is from the MULTILEVEL STORAGE ARRAY to the FILTER MUX, then to the LOW PASS FILTER stage.
-From there the audio path goes through the SUM2 SUM-MING amplifier to the VOLUME MUX, through the VOLUME CONTROL then to the SPEAKER output stage.
+From there the audio path goes through the SUM2 SUMMING amplifier to the VOLUME MUX, through the VOLUME CONTROL then to the SPEAKER output stage.
 We will assume that we are driving a pizeo speaker element.
 This audio was previously recorded at 8 kHz.
 All unnecessary stages will be powered down.

-- Select the MULTILEVEL STORAGE ARRAY path through the FILTER MUX-Bit FLSO, the state of the FILTER MUX.
-This is bit D4 of CFG1 and must be set to ONE to select the MULTILEVEL STORAGE ARRAY. - Power up the LOWPASS FILTER-Bit FLPD controls the power up state of the LOWPASS FILTER stage.
-This is bit D1 of CFG1 and it must be set to ZERO to power up the LOW PASS FILTER STAGE. - 3.
-Select the 8.0 kHz sample rate-Bits FLD0 and FLD1 select the Low Pass filter setting and sample rate to be used during record
+- 1. Select the MULTILEVEL STORAGE ARRAY path through the FILTER MUX-Bit FLS0 controls the state of the FILTER MUX.
+This is bit D4 of CFG1 and should be set to ONE to select the MULTILEVEL STORAGE ARRAY. - 2.
+Power up the LOW PASS FILTER-Bit FLPD controls the power up of the LOW PASS FILTER stage.
+This is bit D1 of CFG1 and it should be set to ZERO to power up the LOW PASS FILTER stage. - 3.
+Select the 8.0 kHz sample rate-Bits FLD0 and FLD1 select the Low Pass filter setting and sample rate to be used during record and playback.

-- and playback.
 These are bits D2 and D3 of CFG1.
 To enable the 8.0 kHz sample rate, D2 and D3 must be set to ZERO. - 4.
-Select the LOW PASS FILTER input (only) to the S2 SUMMING amplifier-Bits S2M0 and S2M1 control the state of the SUM2 SUM-MING amplifier.
-These are bits D5 and D6 respectively of CFG1 and they should be set to the state where D5 is ZERO and D6 is ONE to select the LOW PASS FILTER (only) path. - Select the SUM2 SUMMING amplifier path through the VOLUME MUX-Bits VLSO and VLS1 control the state VOLUME MUX.
-These bits are bits D14 and D15, respectively of CFG1.
-They should be set to the state where D14 is ONE and D15 is ZERO to select the SUM2 SUMMING amplifier. - Power up the VOLUME CONTROL LEVEL- Bit VLPD controls the power-up state of the VOLUME CONTROL attenuator.
-This is Bit DO of CFGO.
-This bit must be set to a ZERO to power-up the VOLUME CONTROL. - 7.
-Select a VOLUME CONTROL LEVEL-Bits VOLO, VOL1, and VOL2 control the state of the VOLUME CONTROL LEVEL.
-These are bits D11, D12, and D13, respectively, of CFG1.
-A binary count of 000 through 111 controls the amount of attenuation through that state.
+Select the LOW PASS FILTER input (only) to the S2 SUMMING amplifier -Bits S2M0 and S2M1 control the state of the SUM2 SUMMING amplifier.
+These are bits D5 and D6 respectively of CFG1 and they should be set to the state where D5 is ZERO and D6 is ONE to select the LOW PASS FILTER (only) path. - 5.
+Select the SUM2 SUMMING amplifier path through the VOLUME MUX-Bits VLS0 and VLS1 control the state VOLUME MUX.
+These bits are D14 and D15, respectively of CFG1.
+They should be set to the state where D14 is ONE and D15 is ZERO to select the SUM2 SUMMING amplifier. - 6.
+Power up the VOLUME CONTROL LEVEL-Bit VLPD controls the power up state of the VOLUME CONTROL attenuator.
+This is bit D0 of CFG0.
+This bit should be set a ZERO to power up the VOLUME CONTROL. - 7.
+Select a VOLUME CONTROL LEVEL-Bits VOL0, VOL1 and VOL2 control the state fo the VOLUME CONTROL LEVEL.
+Theses are bits D11, D12 and D13, repectively of CFG1.
+A binary count of 000 through 111 controls the amount of attenuation throught that state.
 In most cases, the software will select an attenuation level according to the desires of the current users of the product.
 In this example, we will assume the user wants an attenuation of -12 dB.
-For that setting, D11 should be set to ONE, D12 should be set to ONE, and D13 should be set to a ZERO. - 8.
-Select the VOLUME CONTROL path through the OUTPUT MUX-These are bits D3 and D4, respectively, of CFG0.
-They should be set to the state where D3 is ZERO and D4 is a ZERO to select the VOLUME CONTROL. - 9.
-Power up the SPEAKER amplifier and select the HIGH GAIN mode-Bits OPAO and OPA1 control the state of the speaker

-(SP+ and SP-) and AUX OUT outputs.
+For that setting, D11 should be set to ONE, D12 should be set to ONE, and D13 shoulde be set to ZERO. - 8.
+Select the VOLUME CONTROL path through the OUTPUT MUX-Bits OPS0 and OPS1 control the state of the OUTPUT MUX.
+These are bits D3 and D4, respectively of CFG0.
+They should be set to the state where D3 and D4 are ZERO to select the VOLUME CONTROL. - 9.
+Power up the SPEAKER amplifier and select the HIGH GAIN mode-Bits OPA0 and OPA1 control the state of the speaker (SP+ and SP-) and AUX OUT outputs.
 These are bits D1 and D2 of CFG0.
-They must be set to the state where D1 is ONE and D2 is ZERO to power-up the speaker outputs in the HIGH GAIN mode and to power-down the AUX OUT.
+They should be set to the state where D1 is ONE and D2 is ZERO to power up the speaker outputs in the HIGH GAIN mode and to power down the AUX OUT.